 The Code Compliance Section of the Planning Department is responsible for the enforcement of:

 - Abatement of Dangerous Buildings

-The Code Compliance Investigators respond to complaints from the public and referrals from agencies, such as local fire departments, sheriff, Child Protective Services.
+The Code Compliance Investigators respond to complaints from the public and referrals from local agencies, such as local fire departments, sheriff, and State agencies, such as the Department of Fish and Wildlife.
 The mission of this section is to ensure the equitable and consistent enforcement of local building and land use regulations as adopted by the Board of Supervisors.